 The final HSBC Purchasing Managers' Index (PMI) dropped to 50.4 in April from March's 51.6.
 China's official PMI on Wednesday painted a similar picture, falling to 50.6 in April from an 11-month high of 50.9 in March as new export orders fell, Reuters reported.
 Fifty divides expansion from contraction on a monthly basis.

 This data triggered a fall in Asian markets on Thursday with the Shanghai Composite (Shanghai Stock Exchange: .SSEC-SZ) falling to 2,161 points in early trade, its lowest level since December 25.
-But the benchmark has since recovered, closing at 2,174.
+But the benchmark has since recovered, up 0.6 percent to 2,174.

 (Read More: Is China on a 'German -Style' Growth Plan? )